How to Reduce Face Mask Pollution

 Another critical aspect of responsible face mask disposal is remembering that face masks are not flushable.
 When looking at how to reduce face mask pollution, we need to keep in mind that many people mistakenly flush disposable masks down the toilet.
 This causes blockages in sewer systems and increasing the risk of masks ending up in rivers and oceans.

-In fact, face mask pollution in the ocean is grave, with over 1.6 billion face masks winding up at sea in 2020 alone.
+In fact, face mask pollution in the ocean is so grave, that over 1.6 billion face masks wound up at sea in 2020 alone.

 I can’t tell you how many times the mains to my block of flats got bunged up during the first year of the pandemic.
 It was because people in the building were throwing their masks in the toilet.